-- the adoption and amendment of Resolutions, - the election of the Secretary-General, - the election of the Financial Control and Advisory Committee, - the election of the Editorial Board of Ecosprinter, - the election of the FYEG representative to the European Green Party Committee, - the approval of the Advisory Committee - the approval of the Presidency of the General Assembly - Decision about joining (or leaving) membership with other organisations/networks - The General Assembly also hears the following reports: - 186 Activity Report - 187 Executive Committee and Secretary General Report - 188 FYEG's Representative to the EGP Committee - 189 Ecosprinter Editorial Board report - Financial Control and Advisory Committee report - 191 Advisory Committee report
+- MOs should strive to send delegations to GA that are gender-balanced and consist - of delegates maximum aged 30 years old.
+If the organisation is unable to find - delegates within the age limit, they can send older delegates aged 31-35. - The delegates can be asked to pay a participation fee for the General Assembly. - People who are employed by FYEG or are members of the FYEG Executive Committee - cannot be delegates to the general assembly. - 134 2.2.
+Powers - The power of the General Assembly is detailed in the Statutes. - In addition to what Statutes state, a decision of the General Assembly is - required in the following cases: - the adoption and amendment of the Activity plan for the upcoming year, - the adoption and amendment of Resolutions, - the election of the Financial Control and Advisory Committee, - the election of the Editorial Board of Ecosprinter, - the election of the FYEG representative to the European Green Party Committee, - the approval of the Advisory Committee - the approval of the Presidency of the General Assembly - Decision about joining (or leaving) membership with other - organisations/networks - The General Assembly also hears the following reports: - 148 Activity Report - Executive Committee and Secretary General Report - FYEG's Representative to the EGP Committee

-2.3.
-Functioning

-The Administrative Board and the Executive Committee summons the annual General Assembly.
-FYEG Member Organisations are summoned to the General Assembly via email.
-The convocation contains the agenda, date, time and place of the General Assembly.

-General Assembly is presided in line with the Meeting Rules (Annex - 1)

-The rules for holding extraordinary General Assembly are detailed in the Statutes.
+- Ecosprinter Editorial Board report - Financial Control and Advisory Committee report - Advisory Committee report - 2.3.
+Functioning - The Administrative Board and the Executive Committee summons the annual General - Assembly.
+FYEG Member Organisations are summoned to the General Assembly via - ordinary mail or e-mail.
+The convocation contains the agenda, date, time and - place of the General Assembly. - General Assembly is presided in line with the Meeting Rules (Annex 1) - The rules for holding extraordinary General Assembly are detailed in the

+Statutes.